imgag/aiDIVA/README.md

 Last update of HPO resources: 22nd May, 2023

+## LLM setup
+aiDIVA supports the use of the official [OpenAI API](https://platform.openai.com/docs/api-reference/introduction) to send the requests to GPT-4o or GPT-4.1 for example.
+For that you need an account and an API-Key that needs to be specified in the configuration file.
+Alternatively it is possible to set up your own local LLM (eg., LLama-8b, Mistral-12b, ...) and serve it as a local Webservice.
+For an easy deployment you could use the NVIDIA NIM Containers see [here](https://build.nvidia.com/meta/llama-3_1-8b-instruct/deploy) for more details on how to do that.
+These local LLMs use the same python package for inference you just have to specify the port and URL where to find the local model in the configuration file.

 ## Pathogenicity prediction
 There is one random forest model that is used in aiDIVA to predict the pathogenicity of a given variant.
 It is a combined model for SNV and inframe InDel variants.
 The training data of the model consists of variants from Clinvar.